 - ¼ cup tamari sauce (or soy sauce if not gluten-free)

 - sesame seeds for garnish

 - Heat a large pan over low-medium heat.
 Pour in the sesame oil and once warmed, stir in ¾ cup of the green onions, garlic, and red chili flakes.
 Cook until the garlic is a light golden brown and fragrant, stirring every so often so it doesn't burn.
-Add the soy sauce, coconut sugar, and rice vinegar and stir to combine.
+Add the tamari, coconut sugar, and rice vinegar and stir to combine.
 Add the prepared and drained noodles and toss to coat them in the sauce.
 Allow the noodles to cook for 1-2 minutes, or until they are heated through.
 Garnish with the remaining ¼ cup sliced green onions and a sprinkle of sesame seeds.
 Serve immediately.